ntoofu/gentoo-packer/README.md

 ## What's configured?

 Everything is left as the defaults.
-The time zone is set to UTC.
+The time zone is designated through variables in vmware.json